 Suppose a criminal were using your nanny cam to keep an eye on your house.
 Or your refrigerator sent out spam e-mails on your behalf to people you don’t even know.
 Now imagine someone hacked into your toaster and got access to your entire network.
 As smart products proliferate with the Internet of Things, so do the risks of attack via this new connectivity.
 ISO standards can help

 make this emerging industry safer.

-The ISO 27000 family of standards helps organizations keep information assets secure.
+The ISO/IEC 27000 family of standards helps organizations keep information assets secure.

 Using this family of standards will help your organization manage the security of assets such as financial information, intellectual property, employee details or information entrusted to you by third parties.